-How To Tell If A Cucumber Is Bad?
-4 Characteristic Signs You Should Know
+How To Tell If A Cucumber Is Bad

-Cucumbers are famous for their mild, lightly sweet flavor and significant health benefits.
+Cucumbers are well-known for their mild, lightly sweet flavor and significant health benefits.
 You can enjoy raw cucumbers or mix them with various recipes, like salad, soups, sushi, etc.

-So, how to tell if a cucumber is bad?
+So, how can you tell if a cucumber is bad?
 How long do cucumbers last?
 What can you do to extend its shelf life?

 How Does A Fresh Cucumber Look?